What is urinary incontinence?

 4. Overflow incontinence:

-In this form of incontinence, the bladder does not empty completely during urination.
+In this form of incontinence, the bladder is not completely emptied during urination.
 This leads to constant pressure and sudden urine loss.
 It occurs more frequently in men than in women.

 Possible causes: